caspervanengelenburg/CV-sessions-IAP-course/README.md

 ## Set-up and requirements

 *set-up* <br />
 In this assignment you will _learn_ and _manually implement_ how to **detect the design elements**, **estimate their sizes**, and **determine their relative position** to the frame they are placed in.
 You will be guided through a text-included python script (Google Colaboratory) in which several ***classical* CV methods**  - e.g. RGB to grayscale, simple line or contour detectors, morphological operations - are thoroughly discussed.
 You do **not** have to program these methods yourself, instead they will be included in a Python package we have created for you.
-The goal of the assignment is two-fold:
+The **goal** of the assignment is two-fold:

 - **understand** how images can be manipulated and/or processed
 - **develop** a self-made python script that has the ability to detect, size-estimate, and localize the design elements, based on the set of proposed methods/functions

 *requirements* <br />
-- completion of first Computer vision (CV) assignment: "Computer vision 1 - Interactive Architecture Prototypes"
+- completion of first Computer vision (CV) assignment: "CV 1 - Python, Google colab, Matplotlib, OpenCV"
 - basic understanding of work-around in _Python_
 - basic understanding of work-around in _Google Colaboratory_
 - basic understanding of _OpenCV_ library and how to import, load, and plot images